FAQ - Frequently Asked Questions

-A : I will clean (fillets or whole) and bag your fish at the dock.
+A : We will clean (fillets or whole) and bag your fish at the dock.
 Then you have 3 options;

-1) Various Fish Markets such as City Fish Co at Pike Place Market in downtown Seattle or Wild Salmon Market at Fisherman's Terminal will actually pack and ship your fish at the current shipping rates or your hotel can often cold store or freeze your fish and then you may carry or check the cold ship box on your return flight to save overnight shipping costs.
+3) Your hotel can often cold store or freeze your professionally packed fish and then you may carry or check the cold ship box on your return flight to save overnight shipping costs.

 Q: How can I book a trip?

 A: At least 7 days notice is required to cancel for a full refund.
 If the captain cancels the trip due to high winds or rough seas then your deposit will be refunded.
 Cancellations within 48 hours may be billed full amount to the card on file.

 Q: Are you running Charters during winter months?